jmayank23/ClassActivationMaps-PyTorch/README.md

 target_layers = [model.layer4[-1]]
 ```

-Replace `resnet50` with your desired model architecture, and modify `target_layers` based on the layers you want to visualize.
+Replace your own model here, and modify `target_layers` based on the layer(s) you want to visualize.

 6. Create CAM objects for each method: